 Arguably the most natural approach to locally enforce the key symmetries relevant to molecular quantum simulations is to employ operator pools relying on fermionic excitation operators, typically based on the unitary extension \cite{Kutzelnigg.1977.10.1007/978-1-4757-0887-5_5,Kutzelnigg.1982.10.1063/1.444231,Kutzelnigg.1983.10.1063/1.446313,Kutzelnigg.1984.10.1063/1.446736,Bartlett.1989.10.1016/S0009-2614(89)87372-5,Szalay.1995.10.1063/1.469641,Taube.2006.10.1002/qua.21198,Cooper.2010.10.1063/1.3520564,Evangelista.2011.10.1063/1.3598471,Harsha.2018.10.1063/1.5011033,Filip.2020.10.1063/5.0026141,Freericks.2022.10.3390/sym14030494,Anand.2022.10.1039/d1cs00932j} of coupled-cluster theory \cite{Coester.1958.10.1016/0029-5582(58)90280-3,Coester.1960.10.1016/0029-5582(60)90140-1,Cizek.1966.10.1063/1.1727484,Cizek.1969.10.1002/9780470143599.ch2,Cizek.1971.10.1002/qua.560050402,Paldus.1972.10.1103/PhysRevA.5.50}.
 The most widely used pool in this category consists of anti-Hermitian fermionic generalized single,

 and double,

 excitation operators \cite{Nooijen.2000.10.1103/PhysRevLett.84.2108,Nakatsuji.2000.10.1063/1.1287275}, commonly denoted as GSD.
-Here, indices $p$, $q$, $r$, and $s$ denote generic spinorbitals, and $a_p$ ($a_p^\dagger$) is the annihilation (creation) operator associated with the $p$-th spinorbital.
+Here, indices $p$, $q$, $r$, and $s$ denote generic spin orbitals, and $a_p$ ($a_p^\dagger$) is the annihilation (creation) operator associated with the $p$th spin orbital.
 The popularity of the GSD pool can be attributed to the following advantages.
 Although composed of low-rank many-body operators, it is universal if each operator can appear multiple times in the ansatz with independent optimization parameters \cite{Evangelista.2019.10.1063/1.5133059}.
-The construction of efficient quantum circuit implementations of GSD unitaries is enabled through the fermionic excitation-based (FEB) formulation \cite{Yordanov.2020.10.1103/PhysRevA.102.062612,Xia.2021.10.1088/2058-9565/abbc74}.
+The construction of efficient quantum circuit implementations of GSD unitaries is enabled through the FEB formulation \cite{Yordanov.2020.10.1103/PhysRevA.102.062612,Xia.2021.10.1088/2058-9565/abbc74}.
 Finally, GSD operators satisfy particle-number symmetry by construction, while the enforcement of $S_z$ and point-group symmetries is straightforward by imposing appropriate restrictions on the excitation indices \cite{Magoulas.2025.10.1080/00268976.2025.2534672}.